ws-data-engineering/conflict-resolution/README.md

+# README

 ## This is a subheading created on GitHub

 All of this content added to the readme file has been added from my local GitHub repository.
-Testing the content with git.